-agency to use it to deny access, except in the case of (d)(5) which is that the foregoing is true and correct.
+that the foregoing is true and correct.
 Executed on (date).
 (Signature)."

-EXEMPTIONS PROMULGATED FOR THE SYSTEM: EXEMPTIONS PROMULATED FOR THE SYSTEM:
+EXEMPTIONS PROMULGATED FOR THE SYSTEM:

-The DoD has exempted records maintained in this system from 3 U.S.C.
-552a(c)(3) and (d) of the Privacy Act, pursuant to 5 U.S.C.
-552a(k)(1) and (k)(6).
-In addition, when exempt records received from other systems of records become part of this system, the DoD also claims the same exemptions for those records that are claimed for the original primary systems of records from which they originated and claims any additional exemptions set from the promulgated in accordance with the requirements of 5 U.S.C.
-555(b)(1), (2), and (5), and (c), and published in 32 GFR part 310)

-HISTORY:
+EXEMPTONS PROMULGATED FOR THE SYSTEM:

+The DoD has exempted records

+maintained in this system from 3 U.S.C.

+552a(c)(3) and (d) of the Privacy Act,

+pursuant to 5 U.S.C.
+552a(k)(1) and

+(k)(6).
+In addition, when exempt records

+received from other systems of records

+become part of this system, the DoD also

+claims the same exemptions for those

+records that are claimed for the original

+primary systems of records from which

+they originated and claims any

+additional exemptions set for from the

+they originated and claims any

+additional exemptions set for which

+they originated and claims any

+additional exemptions set for with the requirements of 5 U.S.C.
+553(b)(1), (2),

+and (3), and (c), and published in 32

+CFR part 310]

+HESTORY: